Los Angeles Police Department

-Independent investigative commissions have documented a history of police brutality, corruption, misconduct and discriminatory policing within the LAPD.
-In 2001, the United States Department of Justice entered into a consent decree with the LAPD regarding systemic civil rights violations and lack of accountability that stretched back decades; following major reforms, the decree was lifted in 2013.
+Independent commissions, courts, historians, journalists, and government investigations have documented a long history of police brutality, corruption, misconduct, racial discrimination, and problems with accountability within the LAPD.
+After the Rampart scandal, the United States Department of Justice entered into a federal consent decree with the City of Los Angeles in 2001 over systemic civil-rights and accountability problems.
+Federal court oversight ended in 2013 after major reforms.